12 hours

 English

 See the beauty of the Transfagarasan mountain road even if you don’t have your own vehicle on this small-group tour from Bucharest.
-Before reaching the famous road, stop along the way at Curtea de Argeș Monastery as well as Poenari Citadel to learn its history with Vlad the Impaler.
+Before reaching the famous road, stop along the way at Curtea de Argeș Monastery with a 30-minute visit and Poenari Citadel to learn its history with Vlad the Impaler.
 In the mountains stop at panoramic viewpoints and visit Vidraru Dam and Vidraru Lake.
+Balea Lake is accessible only from June to October.

 Operated by